-London-based British-French artist Emma Neuberg is a painter and installation artist.
-Best known for her abstract paintings and light projections, her work radiates an effervescent aura in stretched and draped canvases capturing the cultures in which she works.
+London and LA-based British-French artist Emma Neuberg is a painter and installation artist.
+Best known for her abstract paintings and light projections, her work radiates an effervescent aura in stretched, draped and projected canvases capturing the culture in which she works.
 Her work has been likened to Charles Schucker and Joan Mitchell by Light & Space artist Laddie John Dill.

 Saff Williams, curator at Studio 7 Projects, host to Frieze Academy London, wrote of Neuberg’s solo show, Drapes, at Aldgate Tower, East London, in 2018:

 “Drapes is an immersive forest of twenty fabric folds patterned with brightly bold and textured foliage, bringing the outside world in.
 Totems to the natural world, this installation subtly breathes in the space as the geometric artworks softly flutter in the breeze and move the viewer’s eye from the artworks’ surface to their abstracted depths.”

 Neuberg’s most recent solo show, Emma Neuberg: Memory of Colour, took place at The Forge, Craft Central UK, in East London in 2019.
 Curated by Helen Kemp (Somerset House), the British charity presented an immense, site-specific installation of her most famous work to date, Drape, measuring 13 x 6 x 68 feet (4m x 2m x 21m) set alongside large pastels and oil paintings dating 2014 – 19.
 Shown together for the first time, the works communicate a searing, luminescent glow and radiant statement of intent against oppression and denial in the steely blue shadows of the Victorian ship-building yard.